 If this had been our sole DRC, we would have failed miserably.
 We drank it all, even though lesser wines would have gone straight down the sink.
 At least it was free.
 Ish.
 Well, not really.

 La Tâche, 1982

-The next bottle, of 1982 La Tâche, was the best-looking of the three, number 19,050 of 32,224.
+Of 1982 La Tâche, this next bottle was the best-looking of the three, number 19,050 of 32,224.
 In 1933, DRC bought this 6.06 ha Monopole.
 The cork was solid, firm and easily extracted.
 There was light sediment, with a crimson core and a brown rim.
 Initial aromas were earth and undergrowth.
 Then a seam of fruit augured well, with a tarry note added to the autumn leaves.
 Violets and red fruits.
 Gamey length.
 Drinkable wine?
 Yes.
 Revelatory?
 Hardly.

 La Tâche, 1976

 It was down to 1976 La Tache to be Goldilocks’ saviour, number 7,582 of 25,384.
 1976 was a healthy, hot and smaller vintage, characterised by structure, tannin and power; built to last.
 Decanted off large sediment, a solid slightly softened cork.
 Plenty of life and energy.
 Ethereal aromas: violets, raspberry, cherry and a balsamic note.
-After two hours it opened up, opulence and power.
+After two hours it opened up, opulent and powerful.
 Plum fruit, savoury and gamey notes, autumn leaves and then a long five-spice enriched finish.
 Satin textured.
-A little faded in glory perhaps but it provided a memory that will last my lifetime.
+A little faded in glory, perhaps, but it provided a memory that will last my lifetime.
 In other words, it was just right.